UKHomeOffice/engineering-guidance-and-standards/docs/standards/documenting-an-api.md

 Rate limiting is important to secure your API and consumers may want to query your API often, so documenting the rate limits helps consumers build their software around these limits.

+### You MUST document different versions of your API

+Documentation is important, especially if you have downstream consumers of your API.
+This documentation should include a list of changes between versions and ways to migrate to the next version.

+If releasing a version with depreciated properties or breaking changes, this should be clearly documented and, if possible include any updated endpoints/parameters etc.

 ---